Are you mentally and emotionally prepared for survival?

 When everything’s a crazy mess, how do you find the motivation to go on?

 Viktor Frankl might give you some insight into that.
 This guy isn’t only a celebrated psychiatrist and neurologist—he’s also a Holocaust survivor.

 While trying to survive one of the Nazi concentration camps, Frankl developed logotherapy, a concept that revolves around man’s search for purpose.

-Even in the direst situations, Frankl concluded that humans will still try to find a reason to be alive, either through finishing a task, immersing themselves in experiences, or in a survival situation, choosing how to respond to suffering.
+Even in the direst situations, Frankl concluded that humans will still try to find a reason to be alive, either through finishing a task, immersing themselves in experiences—or in a survival situation, choosing how to respond to suffering.
 Experts have found that logotherapy helps people cope with a lot of stressful situations, anxiety, and even PTSD.
 It’s a great form of mental training.

 Post-traumatic stress disorder is a serious mental condition that affects 25 million people in the US alone.
 This is probably one of the most serious and pervasive effects of survival situations on people.

 When an individual experiences traumatic events like natural disasters, assault, or an accident, it’s normal for them to feel mental and emotional stress for a certain amount of time.
 These feelings usually fade in time for about 80% of cases.

 The remaining 20% go on to develop PTSD.

-There’s no easy way to prepare oneself for mental and emotional trauma.
+There’s no easy way to prepare your mind and emotions for trauma.
 Survival can push individuals into a corner and force them to do things out of desperation or need.
 When these survivors are unable to cope with these events or their actions, they’re likely to develop PTSD.

 When a person suffers from PTSD, he or she continues to be affected by these traumatic events for years.
 It manifests in the form of depression, nightmares, paranoia, self-harm, and even suicide.
 This is a common condition among war veterans, but can also affect anyone who had to go through especially difficult times.

 The upside is that PTSD is treatable.
-There are many PTSD support groups that offer help and therapy services to those suffering from this condition.
+Many PTSD support groups offer help and therapy services to those suffering from this condition.